Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

 Klara Szalay (Hungarian Academy of Sciences) asked about the minimum harmonization level and if there is a risk since the market in the EU is very different and the interests vary as well.

-L’uboš Kukliš replied to this question by saying that it is up to regulators but now everyone is more scared of the social media.
+L’uboš Kukliš replied to this question by saying that it is up to regulators but now everyone is more scared of social media.
 He continued saying that there was very strong hesitation regarding regulations.
-Now, regulators are independent or at least should be (see material PP 3.1).
+Now, regulators are independent, or at least should be (see material PP 3.1).
 But the rules are not that extensive.

 Michal Hradický discussed harmonization and disagreed that it is going to be similar as it used to be with broadcasting but going to cost more.
 But still, there should be minimum standards everywhere.
 The speaker also expressed his doubt that transposition would be achieved in time; it is in the process.